IanFletcher1Spatial/strigo-lab-exercises/transform-data/exercise.md

 Run the workspace and inspect the Bufferer's Buffered port.
 If you zoom in, you will see the lines have been buffered into polygons.

 Next, we need to find which food vendor points intersect (or overlay) the affected construction zones.
 We can use the SpatialFilter transformer for this job.
 Drag it into the "Find Impacts" bookmark and connect the Bufferer's Buffered port to the SpatialFilter Filter port.
 Then connect the AttributeValidator's Passed port to the SpatialFilter's Candidate port.
-Delete the existing connection line going to the writer feature type.
+Delete the existing connection line going to the writer feature type by right-clicking it and selecting Delete.
 This step tells the transformer that the construction zones are the areas to filter on, and the vendor locations are the candidates to filter.
-If you double-click the SpatialFilter, you will see it is setup to find intersecting features.
+If you double-click the SpatialFilter, you will see it is configured to find intersecting features.
+Click Cancel.

+Run the workspace.
+The feature counts for the SpatialFilter show that six food vendors will be affected by the road construction.

 2. Perform an Attribute-Based Filter